top of page

 Trail is natural and can be slippery and muddy.

-There was one trashcan next to the shelter house.
+There was one trashcan next to the picnic shelter house.

 Salt Creek runs through the park.